-We will be including appointments for children in our Big Flu Blitz clinic in October, due to a delay in the arrival of the vaccine, but they can be included in the big November clinic.
+As mentioned above, we can’t include appointments for children in our Big Flu Blitz clinic in October, due to a delay in the arrival of the vaccine, but they can be included in the big November clinic.
 As well as that we will be holding smaller children’s flu clinics with the Practice Nurses later in November.
 Primary school children will receive the vaccine at school with parental consent.
-Eligible children can also attend the special flu clinics details above.

-If you and your child are both eligible to receive the flu vaccination, and you intend to book into one of the big clinics to be vaccinated at the same time, can you please make sure to mention that to the receptionist at the time of booking to ensure you are booked in with the same clinician in consecutive appointments.
+If you and your child are both eligible to receive the flu vaccination, and you intend to book into the big November clinic to be vaccinated at the same time, can you please mention that to the receptionist at the time of booking to ensure you are booked in with the same clinician in consecutive appointments.
 This saves any confusion of family members being split up.

 Patients aged 65 and over, or in a risk group, who have not yet had a pneumococcal vaccination, will also be offered this vaccine during their flu clinic appointment.
 If you know you are due to get the pneumococcal vaccination let the receptionist know when booking your appointment so they can make a note of it.
 This allows the Doctor or Nurse to be as organised as possible during the clinic.
 This is also available at the special flu clinics.

 For most adults the pneumococcal vaccination is a one-off dose that should last a lifetime, so does not need to be administered annually.
 For a few patients though, it is recommended that they receive the pneumococcal vaccination every 5 years.
 These include patients over the age of 16 with: